MVeszpremi/M202_Solar_Tracker/docs/report.md

 # 1. Introduction

+Our team is pioneering a camera-based solar tracking system aimed at boosting the effectiveness of solar panel farms and safeguarding them against adverse weather conditions.

+Traditional systems rely on analog sensors, which not only limit the scope of sensing but are also costlier.
+These conventional sensors often cause unnecessary oscillations in the tracking mechanism, leading to energy losses.

+Our innovative approach utilizes camera technology to precisely detect cloud positions and estimate the optimal angle for solar panels, thus eliminating the need for superfluous movements.
+This method is more efficient as it directly identifies the best orientation without resorting to trial-and-error adjustments.

+The significance of this project extends beyond immediate efficiency gains; it has the potential to revolutionize the solar energy sector.
+By enhancing performance and reducing long-term maintenance costs associated with weather-related damage, our system could accelerate the adoption of solar technology, contributing to a more sustainable and greener planet.

+However, the project does present challenges.
+Determining the most effective angle from the camera images, accurately assessing cloud thickness, and identifying cloud cover are complex tasks that we are striving to solve.

 This section should cover the following items:

 * Motivation & Objective: What are you trying to do and why? (plain English without jargon)